 Get your young ‘un on the right track with the best electric guitar for kids.
 We’ve selected six top models that meet the needs of young players, particularly playing comfort.
 Whether the child you’re getting a guitar for is just starting out or has been playing for a few years, you’ll surely find a great new kids’ electric guitar right here.

 It’s awesome that guitar companies such as Ibanez and Epiphone have come up with fantastic electric guitars that kids and even small-bodied grownups would enjoy playing.
 We definitely had fun picking out the best for you to choose from.

-- Our Top Electric Guitar for Kids Picks
+- Our Top Electric Guitar Picks for Kids

 - 1. Squier Classic Vibe 50s Telecaster Electric Guitar

 - 2. Ibanez GRGM21 GIO Mikro Electric Guitar